susantiyuni/precursor-retrieval/annotation/README.md

 ## Task Overview

-For each query paper and its associated candidate papers, you will evaluate how strongly each candidate serves as a _precursor_ to the query paper.
+For each query paper and its associated candidate papers in ``subset-random.jsonl``, you will evaluate how strongly each candidate serves as a _precursor_ to the query paper.

 A *precursor* is a paper that introduces ideas, methods, definitions, or results that are later directly used, extended, or refined in the query paper.
 The key question is: